 As we already mentioned, the initial business of Namecheap was selling domains.
 In fact, their prices for some TLDs, including .com, .net, and .org are cheaper than those of competing companies.

-To give you a general idea, their .com domains start at $8.88/year, .net start at $11.98/year, .org at $12.98/year, and .io, the favorite domain extension of startups, start at $28.88/year.
+To give you a general idea, their .com domains currently start at around $11/year, .net around $13/year, .org around $11/year, and .io, the favorite extension of startups, around $40/year.
+Exact pricing shifts with promotions, but Namecheap consistently sits at or below the market average.

 With each domain purchase, Namecheap offers several additional services.
 You get increased privacy protection thanks to their free-of-charge WhoisGuard Privacy Protection.
 That means that not everyone will be able to look up your name, address, email, or phone number just by knowing your website’s domain and searching for it on the WHOIS database.